 Outside Air Collection:

 The Ecogenica heat pump collects heat from the outdoor air via an evaporator coil, and it works even on chilly days.
-Even though cooler air carries less BTUs (British Thermal Units), the heat pump compensates for this by using a bigger coil and fan system to gather enough heat energy.
+Even though cooler air carries fewer BTUS (British Thermal Units), the heat pump compensates for this by using a bigger coil and fan system to gather enough heat energy.

 Refrigerant Gasification: